haiwera-silk-cd/magento-devdocs/guides/v2.1/cloud/project/project-webint-branch.md

 For **Pro** environments, you can review the following logs per environment:

-* Integration: Build and deploy and deployment history
+* Integration: 构建和部署 and deployment history
 * Staging: Build logs and deployment history.
 You need to SSH into the server to view deploy logs.
 * Production: Build logs and deployment history.
 You need to SSH into the server to view deploy logs.